vuejs/router/docs/guide/advanced/navigation-failures.md

 ## Differentiating Navigation Failures

 As we said at the beginning, there are different situations aborting a navigation, all of them resulting in different _Navigation Failures_.
 They can be differentiated using the `isNavigationFailure` and `NavigationFailureType`.
-There are four different types:
+There are three different types:

 - `aborted`: `false` was returned inside of a navigation guard to the navigation.
 - `cancelled`: A new navigation took place before the current navigation could finish. e.g. `router.push` was called while waiting inside of a navigation guard.